 I strongly recommend moving to Firefox or another modern browser.

-Microsoft Internet Explorer 11 is available only for Windows 8.1 or 10:
+Microsoft supports Internet Explorer only in Windows 8.1 or 10.

 A Compatibility Solution

 Windows 10 includes IE as a compatibility solution which is not intended to be used as your primary browser.
 IE's behaviour can be controlled by group policy (which is why it is common in corporate environments).

 You see, Internet Explorer is a compatibility solution.
 We're not supporting new web standards for it and, while many sites work fine, developers by and large just aren't testing for Internet Explorer these days.
 They're testing on modern browsers. — Chris Jackson, Microsoft

 While the latest version of Internet Explorer provides the best security and features, it is no longer being developed, making it obsolete.

 Internet Explorer vulnerabilities allow “remote code executions” which can allow an external user to take control of your computer, especially because of the tight integration with Windows.